Skip to content

 Environmental values

 Upper Broken Creek is dominated by unique box streamside vegetation and remnant plains grassy woodland.
-The creek and its streamside zone support numerous threatened species, including brolga, Australasian bittern, buloke and rigid water- milfoil.
+The creek and its streamside zone support numerous threatened species, including brolga, Australasian bittern, buloke and ridged watermilfoil.
 Much of the high-quality native vegetation in the region is set aside as a natural features reserve.
 Upper Broken Creek supports a variety of native fish species, including carp gudgeon, Murray cod, golden perch and Murray-Darling rainbowfish, as well as platypus and common long-necked turtle.

 Traditional Owner cultural values and uses

-The Yorta Yorta Nation Aboriginal Corporation has provided the following statement about the cultural values of the Broken River and upper Broken Creek:
+In 2021, the Yorta Yorta Nation Aboriginal Corporation provided the following statement about the cultural values of the Broken River system, including Broken Creek:

-“The Broken River (and upper Broken Creek) hold many cultural values.
-Common reed contained within the slack water provides important material for tools while also providing refuge for culturally important fish species (large- and small- bodied).
+“The Broken River (and Broken Creek) holds many cultural values.
+Common reed contained within the slack water provides important material for tools while also providing refuge for culturally important fish species (large- and small-bodied).
 The river also has significant stands of old-growth river red gum containing important habitat and exhibiting scars made from carving out canoes and coolamons.”

 Social, recreational and economic values and uses

-In planning the potential watering actions in Table 5.5.1, Goulburn Broken CMA considered how environmental flows could support values and uses, including:
+In planning the potential environmental watering actions in Table 5.5.1, the Goulburn Broken CMA considered how environmental flows could support values and uses, including:

 • water-based recreation (such as canoeing, fishing, kayaking and swimming)